corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 Sets which subzone to operate on.
 If you are operating on just one subzone you do not need to include this option.

-## Signer service commands
+## Signing Service commands

-You can use the CLI to perform the following tasks in the signer service:
+You can use the CLI to perform the following tasks in the Signing Service:

 * See the list of pending certificate signing requests.
 * Get a full list of unsigned certificate revocation requests.